Passive Aggressive

 Passive aggressive expressions of anger are exploitive, manipulating targets, and disrespectful.
 Aggression is any behavior intended to cause harm, whether directly or indirectly (Schanz, 2021).
 The active aggression attacks in openness.
 Hurtful and destructive.

-Carter wrote that, “people who use passive-aggressive forms of anger are perhaps the most controlling of all because they are adept at manipulating circumstances with the least amount of vulnerability” (2009).
-Causes of Passive Aggressive Behavior
+Carter wrote that, “People who use passive-aggressive forms of anger are perhaps the most controlling of all because they are adept at manipulating circumstances with the least amount of vulnerability” (Carter, 2009). â€‹

 There is no single cause for the development of behavioral tics.
 Almost all personality, behavioral, or illnesses spring from multiple causes.
-Biology and environments intricately intertwine creating observed behaviors.
+Biology and environments intricately intertwine, creating observed behaviors.
 Those behaviors continue to influence environments, that impact functioning in a complex and dynamic way.

 While we can’t deconstruct the causes, identifying every specific condition leading to passive aggressive behaviors, we can identify certain associated conditions that contribute to the dysfunction.